Boundedness of elliptic Calabi-Yau varieties with a rational section: Proofs of the theorems and corollaries

+satisfying conditions (i)-(iii) of Theorem ~\ref{structure}, is log bounded up to flops. } \begin{proof}[Proof of the Claim] Theorem~\ref{structure} implies that, given a log pair $(X, B)$ satisfying conditions (1)-(3) in the statement of Theorem~\ref{delta.lcy.thm}, there exists a log pair $(X', B')$ such that \begin{itemize} \item $(X', B')$ also satisfies conditions (1)-(3) in the statement of Theorem~\ref{delta.lcy.thm}, \item there exists a birational contraction $\pi \colon X \dashrightarrow X'$, and, \item $(X', B')$ is moreover endowed with a tower of Mori fibre spaces as in~\eqref{tower.eq.pf}. \end{itemize} As $(X, B)$ and $(X', B')$ are log Calabi--Yau pairs, then $K_X+B=\pi^\ast (K_{X'}+B')$ and $\pi$ is crepant -- here, $\pi^\ast(K_{X'}+B')$ is well-defined even though $\pi$ is just a birational map since Theorem~\ref{structure} guarantees that $\pi$ is a birational contraction.
+Hence, if we assume that the set of pairs $(X', B')$ just constructed is log bounded up to flops, then Corollary~\ref{bir.bound.fibr.cor} implies that also the set of pairs $(X, B)$ satisfying conditions (1)-(3) in the statement of the theorem is log bounded up to flops. \end{proof} Hence, we will assume that the pairs $(X, B)$ are endowed with a tower of Mori fibre spaces as in~\eqref{tower.eq.pf}.
 If $(X, B)$ is not of product type, then $\dim Z=0$ and the conclusion follows from Corollary~\ref{logCY.fibred.cor}.
 If $\dim Z >0$ and $K_Z \sim_\mathbb{Q} 0$, then Theorem~\ref{mfs.tow.CYend.thm} implies that there exists $m=m(d, l)$ such that $mK_Z \sim 0$.
 Then, by Theorem~\ref{rc.cy.log.bound.thm}, $Z$ is bounded up to flops.
-That is, there exists a klt variety $Z'$ isomorphic to $Z$ in codimension $1$ which belongs to a bounded family.
-By Theorem~\ref{bound.fano-type.fibr.thm}, we can assume that $Z'$ is $\mathbb{Q}$-factorial.
-As, $Z' \dashrightarrow Z$ is an isomorphism in codimension 1 of projective varieties, it is also a birational contraction.
-Thus, we can apply Proposition~\ref{bir.contr.lcy.prop} to the MFS $X_{s-1} \to Z$ in~\eqref{tower.eq.pf} and obtain a commutative diagram
+That is, there exists a klt variety $Z'$ isomorphic to $Z$ in codimension one which belongs to a bounded family.
+By Corollary~\ref{bir.bound.fibr.cor}, we can assume that $Z'$ is $\mathbb{Q}$-factorial.
+As, $Z' \dashrightarrow Z$ is an isomorphism in codimension one of projective varieties, it is also a birational contraction.
+Thus, we can apply Proposition~\ref{bir.contr.lcy.prop} to the Mori fibre space $X_{s-1} \to Z$ in~\eqref{tower.eq.pf} and obtain a commutative diagram